Pauwelz/azure-dynamic-dns/README.md

    ns4-05.azure-dns.info.
    ```

-   You can now input these as the authorative nameservers in your registrars panel
+   You can now input these as the authoritative nameservers in your registrars panel

 ## Usage